HNStaggs/Clinical-Trial-Gender-Gaps/README.md

 * Data from API call is saved as .csv and .json to the "data_files" folder to prevent subsequent duplicate calls to the API
 * The models will output the research topics with gender gaps into the folder "gender_gaps" as a .csv file
 * Male coded as 1, female as 0
-* SVM Coefficient Interpretation: Positive Values indicate "Male", and negative values indicate "Female"
+* SVM Coefficient Interpretation: Positive Values indicate vector magnitude for "Male", and negative values indicate vector magnitude for "Female"
 * Logistic Regression Coefficient Interpretation: Odds ratios above 1 increase odds for "male", odd ratios below 1 decrease odds for "male" i.e., increase for "female"
 * Naive Bayes Coefficient Interpreation: The order of the ratio shows which sex that token is overrepresented for.
 For examle, 0:1 with a value of 15 would indiciated 15x more studies done on that topic for females compared to males, and 1:0 with a value of 5 would indicate 5x more studies done on that topic for males compared to females.